-When bushfires, floods and corona virus interrupt your running plans
+When bushfires, floods and covid 19 interrupt your running plans

 I wrote this post for the Running Mums Australia website to share my experience of the last 9 months of training and what happened when all my planned races suddently got cancelled.